 Student Zone | International Medical Group

 As an existing client of International Student Insurance, you have access to a wealth of insurance information to help you effectively manage your insurance plan.
-This Student Zone is designed for International Medical Group (IMG) customers who have purchase either the Student Health Advantage or Patriot Travel insurance product.
+This Student Zone is designed for International Medical Group (IMG) customers who have purchased either the Student Health Advantage, Patriot Travel, or Patriot Exchange insurance product.

 Search For Providers

 Your plan is part of the UnitedHealthcare Network in the USA and the IMG worldwide network around the world.
 Please use the links below to locate providers that work with your insurance plan:

 Register or Sign In To Your Student Zone

 The Student Zone provides you with the ability to manage your international student health and travel insurance that you purchased with us.
 The account feature is available 24 hours a day, so as long as you have access to the internet, you can login and perform tasks such as: